cloudify-cosmo/docs.getcloudify.org/content/manager/insights-widget.md

 ---
 ## Cost and Usage Analytics for Cloud

-The Insights widget shows analytics of cloud platform costs and usage.
-It helps IT managers make decisions to control and reduce usage costs for their multi and hybrid cloud infrastructure.
+Insights shows analytics of cloud platform costs and usage.
+With the information shown in the Insights widget, business owners and IT managers can make decisions to control and reduce usage costs for their single, multi-, and hybrid-cloud infrastructure.

-As part of the Cloudify Dashboard, the Insights widget gives an end-to-end environment monitoring and orchestration solution, so that you can make the best decisions regarding your system with the most critical considerations.
+When you install Insights and add the Insights widget to the Cloudify Dashboard, the widget gives you an end-to-end environment monitoring and orchestration solution, so that you can make the best decisions regarding your resources based on the most critical considerations.

 ![Insights Dashboard]({{< img "ui/widgets/insights-dashboard.png" >}})